 Menu is seasonal Hawaiian cuisine and focuses on locally grown and

-organic, where possible.
-Emphasis on "fresh" was dramatically
+organic.
+Emphasis on "fresh" was dramatically reinforced when a

-reinforced when a large, freshly caught ono slung over the fisherman’s
+large, freshly caught ono slung over the fisherman’s shoulder was whisked

-said the kitchen manager frowned on deliveries during serving times,
+manager frowned on deliveries during serving times, but when the

-but when the fish just won’t wait and if it’s a quality catch, he will buy
+fish just won’t wait and if it’s a quality catch, he will buy it as soon

-it as soon as its landed.
+as its landed.
 The dining room is simple, understated.
+Probably seats

-homemade rolls.
-Multiple locally grown & freshly ground coffees
+Multiple locally grown & freshly ground coffees served in a

-served in a presspot for two diners , I
+French-style presspot (normally served in a presspot for two diners , I mentioned I likely

 Canoe House at the

-Hilton Waikoloa) – Dinner Only - An understated but elegant (yes, and pricey)
+Waikoloa) – Dinner Only - An understated but elegant (and pricey)

 beachfront restaurant featuring a seasonal, Pacific Rim menu and